shaunsmith/HOL7744/Introduction/README.md

 So let's get started!

-As you make your way throught this tutorial, look out for this icon.
+As you make your way through this tutorial, look out for this icon.
 ![](images/userinput.png) Whenever you see it, it's time for you to perform an action.

 ## Installing Fn

-Setting up a working Fn install is a two-step process.
-First you need to ensure you have the necessary prerequisites and then you can install Fn itself.

-### Prerequisites

-Before we can install Fn you'll need:

-1. A computer running Linux or MacOS.
-If you have a Windows machine the easiest thing to do is install [VirtualBox](https://www.virtualbox.org/) and run a free Linux virtual machine.
-2. [Docker](https://www.docker.com/) 17.05 (or higher) needs to be
-installed and running.

-> __NOTE__ In this tutorial we'll work in a purely local development mode.
+In this tutorial we'll work in a purely local development mode.
 However, when deploying functions to a remote Fn server, a Docker Hub (or other Docker registry) account is required.

-That's it.
-You can use your favorite IDE for function development.
-However, for this tutorial, an IDE isn't necessary.

 ### Downloading and Installing Fn

-From a terminal type the following:
+Open a terminal window using the desktop link and type the following:

 ![](images/userinput.png)